Sinus Tarsi Syndrome

 Imaging Studies

 An MRI or CT scan is usually not needed unless surgery is being contemplated.
 When performed an MRI often shows evidence of increased blood flow (edema) in the involved bones (calcaneus, talus and fibula).
 An MRI may also show fluid and inflammation associated with the sinus tarsi, where the outside lower (anterior and posterior) aspect of the talus impinges on the heel bone (calcaneus) in the sinus tarsi.
-It can reveal possible etiology behind the pain, such as fibrous coalition or abnormal connection between two bones, stress fracture in the bones in the vicinity such as the talus.
+In some patients cysts in the heel bone (calcaneus) will be noted right at the level of the impingement with the talus.
+An MRI may reveal possible etiology behind the pain, such as fibrous coalition or abnormal connection between two bones, or a stress fracture in the bones in the vicinity such as the talus.

 Treatment